jaxonsmith00/jaxonsmith00.github.io/index.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/12DLBuhDtQCBIk" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/pigeon-12DLBuhDtQCBIk">via GIPHY</a></p>

--The limitations on this would be that it would be hard to pass a law in old times because it was set, in some states, on what could and could not be done when the United States was just starting.
+-The limitations on this would be that it would be hard to pass a law in old times because laws were set, in some states, on what could and could not be done when the United States was just starting.
-- Zoos and habitats are hard to keep up to code and build and they cost lots of money which I don’t have.
+-Zoos and habitats are hard to keep up to code and build and they cost lots of money which I don’t have.

 And that is my presentation on the passenger pigeon, I hoped you enjoyed!